 The Societal Impact work package connects the expertise of Language in Interaction to societal partners.
 In this way, research outcomes are translated into applications for society.
 The work package also supports the involvement of researchers in large collaborative grant proposals such as NWA and Horizon Europe.

-To enable this, the Societal Impact work package will explore and participate in promising research lines in language research that can be applied in clinical or technological settings.
-For example, the Societal Impact work package has participated in several PhD projects:
+The Societal Impact work package has participated in promising research lines in language research that can be applied in clinical or technological settings.
+The work package was also involved in several PhD projects:

 - Feedback loops in learning to perceive and produce non-native speech contrasts